dbaltor/iac-exercise/README.md

     ```

 1. We are now going to create a file named `main.tf` containing the code defining our whole new environment!
-    The first section just declares the bare minimum Terraform version to be used:
+    The first section just declares the bare minimum *Terraform* version to be used:
     ```
     terraform {
         required_version = ">= 0.12"
     }
     ```
-    This section eclares the Terraform provider, AWS, and the region to be used:
+    This section declares the *Terraform provider*,* AWS, and the region to be used:
     ```
     provider "aws" {
         region = var.aws_region